Wodonga Diamonds F.C

 We cater for children from 4 to 11 years in our Miniroos program, focusing on learning new skills & being active.

-Coaches at Wodonga Diamonds FC are qualified in small sided football (MiniRoos) and junior training programs and their focus and passion is the development of boys and girls at this age.
-The training style differs to Senior’s and requires great patience and understanding of the needs of this age to ensure full benefits are derived while maintaining fun and enjoyment.
+Our MiniRoos coaches are specifically qualified in small sided football (MiniRoos), with their focus and passion being the development of boys and girls at this age.
+Training styles of this this age group requires great patiences and understanding to ensure full benefits are developed while maintaining fun and enjoyment.

 On most weekends, tens of thousands of girls, boys, women and men can be found playing and officiating football matches across Victoria, watched and supported by thousands more parents, family members, club officials and volunteers.